rjs-aws/RL-Financial-Trading-Project/README.md

 python run_rl_agent.py <your-output-dir> evaluate <your-other-outdir> > eval.log &
 ```

-## The following applied when running in 'total' mode:
+## The following applies when running in 'total' mode:
 #### Overview of Action Space, and portfolio balancing

 Take for example the following: